 Structural Movement Repair Category Category 1 Notes No evidence of significant structural movement was noted to the main building.
 There are signs that the property has been affected by past structural movement.
 So far as can be seen from a single inspection the movement appears to be longstanding.
 We would not expect it to be progressive beyond acceptable tolerances.
-Dampness, rot and infestation on Repair Category Category 3 Notes Random checks for damp were made wherever possible using an electronic damp meter.
+Dampness, rot and infestation n Repair Category Category 2 Notes Random checks for damp were made wherever possible using an electronic damp meter.
 Evidence of damp was noted.
 This needs to be rectified and any surrounding timbers examined for dampness or rot.
-Evidence of wood rot was noted.
-It is likely to have spread to other concealed areas and as far as we are aware no treatment has been undertaken.
-A check by a British Wood Preservation and Damp Proofing (BWPDA) registered person is necessary prior to purchase.
+A check by a British Wood Preservation and Damp Proofing (BWPDA) registered person is required prior to purchase.
 Chimney Stacks Repair Category Category 1 Notes Chimney stacks appear to be in a condition consistent with age and type.
 Chimney stacks are particularly exposed to the weather and so regular maintenance must be carried out to ensure the stability and weather tightness.
-Roofing including roof space e Repair Category Category 3
+Roofing including roof space) Repair Category Category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life